munificent/craftinginterpreters/book/global-variables.md

 </aside>

 This code doesn't check to see if the key is already in the table.
 Lox is pretty lax with global variables and lets you redefine them without error.
-That tends to be handy in a REPL session, so the VM supports that by simply overwriting the value if the key happens to already be in the hash table.
+That's useful in a REPL session, so the VM supports that by simply overwriting the value if the key happens to already be in the hash table.

 There's another little helper macro: